ThalesGroup/cva6-softcore-contest/README.md

 ## Questa tool
 Questa Prime **version 10.7** has been used for simulations.
-Other simuluation tools and versions can be used but will receive no support from the organization team.
+Other simulation tools and versions can be used but will receive no support from the organization team.

 ## Vitis/Vivado setting up
 This section will be completed in a next release (planned early December 2020).